A Groom’s View – Bride To Be

 Back to square one, I took the first bus into the city.
 After traipsing from one unsuitable jeweller to another, I was close to giving up hope when a quick Google on my phone led me to Larsen Jewellery.
 There was no fancy shop window, just a plain door on the fifth floor of the Strand Arcade.
 I was greeted by head jeweller Gillian, and as she cleared an area for me to sit down I glanced at the display cabinet and I saw it.
 A white gold ring with an oval diamond in a half bezel setting.
 If I didn’t know exactly what I wanted before, I did now.

-Instead of just showing me a chart, Gillian produced a series of actual diamonds and an eye glass, so I could see the difference between an inclusion and a slight inclusion, and I could compare an E colour with a G.
+Instead of just showing me a chart, Gillian produced a series of actual diamonds and an eyeglass, so I could see the difference between an inclusion and a slight inclusion, and I could compare an E colour with a G.

 She didn’t have any oval diamonds at that time, so I went back the next week and was greeted with a, ‘Hi Marc, I have those diamonds you asked for.’
 A refreshing change from my previous experience.

 I was shown seven or eight oval diamonds, all within my price range but varying in size, colour and clarity.
 We looked at each carefully and slowly.
-Then I looked at them again, and asked questions, and considered, and looked again, until eventually I narrowed it down to the perfect one.
+Then I looked at them again, and asked questions, and considered, and looked again until eventually, I narrowed it down to the perfect one.
 It wasn’t the biggest, nor was it the whitest, but the balance was just right.

-Four weeks later, the ring was ready.
+Five weeks later, the ring was ready.
 In making the ring, Gillian had obviously given it as much care and attention as she had given me.
 The diamond looked incredible in the setting and I left hoping it would convince Chrystal to become my wife.